Campus Center 2nd Floor

 Please read the Registration Guide and Registration Instructions carefully.
 Then go here to register for classes.

 How will I Register?
 For your first semester at Macalester, the Registrar’s Office builds a schedule for you based on preferences that you submit.
-Registration forms are due on June 28 and we will immediately begin processing forms received by that date.
-Registration forms received after June 28 will be processed on a first come, first serve basis.
+Registration forms are due on July 1 and we will immediately begin processing forms received by that date.
+Registration forms received after July 1 will be processed on a first come, first served basis.
 You may make changes to this schedule at orientation as necessitated by placement exams, and recommendations from your advisor, as course availability permits.
 In subsequent semesters you will register yourself through our on-line system after perusing the course schedule and meeting with your academic advisor.

 How many courses will I take?
 Your first semester at Macalester will typically include four, 4-credit classes.
 To complete 128 semester hours (the minimum number needed to graduate) in four years, you need to average 32 semester hours per academic year.
 A full time student must register for at least 12 semester hours a term.
 To a typical 16-credit hour schedule, interested students may add 1-credit physical activity classes (we do not have a physical education requirement) and as many music activities as are feasible.
 Music activities do not count in the semester course load and do not count for credit unless taken in the combinations and/or sequences described in the Catalog.
 Registration into music lessons and ensembles happens after you arrive on campus and consult with the Music Department.
 You may take up to 18 semester hours without being charged additional tuition.

 What should I consider when building my course list?